SaadAAkash/PyNary101/PyCodesForWorkshops/README.md

 Assignment
 -------
-The dooms door game!
+The dooms door game! :door:

-## Day4:  Gotta catch 'em all - The Pokemon
+## Day4:  Gotta catch 'em all - The Pokemon :no_entry:

 Topics
 ------